mikewest/cookies-over-http-bad/README.md

     Counterpoints in favor of the current proposal include:

-    1. A server shouldn't be punished for old cookies it's forgotten about and isn't using
+    1. A server shouldn't be punished for old cookies it's forgotten about and isn't using.
     2. Cookies are fragile today, and older cookies will be expired first regardless.

 2.  **Should we delete cookies?
 Or simply hide them?** A variant of this proposal would not remove the cookies